-In the run-up to the publication of Research Integrity (Australian edition), we sat down with Susan O’Brien, the Adapting Author of the programme, and asked her about her experiences with the subject, research integrity today and it’s Australian context, and her thoughts on the new upcoming programme.
+In the run-up to the publication of Research Integrity (Australian edition), we asked Susan O’Brien, the Adapting Author of the programme, about her experiences with the subject, research integrity today and it’s Australian context, and her thoughts on the new upcoming programme.

 Dr Susan O’Brien is currently Program Manager for Research Management Business Transformation, with five years’ experience as the Manager of the Office of Research Integrity, at the University of Queensland.
 Susan was Deputy Chair of the Better Practice Guides Working Group in association with the review of the Australian Code for the Responsible Conduct of Research (2018).
 She has worked as a researcher in plant biology and in research management in the not-for-profit and university sectors.

 How did you come to specialise in the area of research integrity?

 My career started with a PhD in plant biology from the University of Melbourne and a post-doctoral fellowship at CSIRO.
 From there I morphed into a research management career via the Leukaemia Foundation Australia where I administered a peer-reviewed National Research Program for blood cancer for five years before moving to The University of Queensland (UQ).
 At UQ my roles included managing a medical research program and leading the biomedical initiatives team in our Office of Sponsored Research before I applied for the role of managing the Office of Research Integrity.
 Because I had such a varied research-related career I had a very good overview of research from the perspective of a researcher, research manager and research administrator.
 It has been both challenging and fascinating.

 What are the most pressing research integrity challenges for institutions today?